Before you begin

 |Enforce PIN for mobile access||Select this check box If you want to make it mandatory for users to set a four-digit security code to open the inSync mobile app, select this check box.|

-You can enable and define the settings for the Office 365 app only if you have purchased a license for Cloud Apps.
+You can enable and define the settings for the Microsoft 365 app only if you have purchased a license for Cloud Apps.
 If you have not subscribed for the Cloud Apps license but would like to purchase one, contact Druva Sales.

 The setting options on the Cloud Apps screen are displayed.

 Select this check box, if you want to backup only Exchange Online data.
 In-Place Archive for Exchange Online is also backed up if Exchange Online is selected.

 Optionally, if you want inSync to backup the Exchange Online Recoverable Items folder, which keeps the deleted emails, contacts, and calendar items in the Deletions and Purges items, select the Backup Recoverable Items check box.
 This enables inSync Cloud administrators and inSync users to restore or download data caused by accidental or malicious deletion.